ojassurana/Immigrant-Technologies/README.md

 ## Telegram bot

-Telegram bot runs on python and is hosted on lambda and retrieve the data from the user
+Telegram bot runs on a Python <a href='https://github.com/ojassurana/Immigrant-Technologies/blob/main/Telegram%20Bot/lambda_function.py'>script</a> and is hosted on AWS Lambda where it retrieves the data from the user.
+As such, this script **WILL NOT WORK IF YOU JUST RUN IT ON ANY PLACE OTHER THAN AWS LAMBDA**.
+After which, we linked it to AWS API Gateway and set up a Telegram Webhook.

 ## Auto correct system

-uses the levenshtein distance algorithm for the prediction of the words
+We used the levenshtein distance algorithm for the prediction of the city word incase someone misspells their city.
+For example, if someone types "Deli" instead of "Delhi", the code will know which is correct word to use as city :)

 ## Webhook

-faster than pinging the server multiple times. uses the AWS api gateway to connect the services together in a seamless way
+Faster and more bandwidth efficient than pinging the server multiple times.
+Uses the AWS api gateway to connect the services together in a seamless way

 ## MongoDB

-MongoDB is used to store data and is hosted on AWS in a mumbai server for min ping
+MongoDB is used to store data and is hosted on AWS in a mumbai server for min ping.

 ## Elastic Beanstalk

-fast and efficient scaling of computing resources in the cloud
+Fast and efficient scaling of computing resources in the cloud

 ## Dynamic tables

-usage of dynamic tables to portray the data in a conveyed in a concise manner for the donor to view
+Usage of dynamic tables to portray the data in a conveyed in a concise manner for the donor to view